 \subsubsection{Causes of Failures}

-\paragraph{\textbf{Causes of wrong classification}} In the 291 inspected warnings, we find 24 misclassified warnings, which represent 8.2\% of all inspected warnings; 19 wrongly classified as false positive.
-Incorrect classifications as true positive can lead to the fix attempt breaking intended functionality or breaking the build entirely.
-On the other hand, incorrect classifications as false positive lead to the suppression of an actually valid warning.
+\paragraph{\textbf{Causes of wrong classification}} In the 291 inspected warnings, we find 24 misclassified warnings, which represent 8.2\% of all inspected warnings; 19 wrongly classified as FP.
+Incorrect classifications as TP can lead to the fix attempt breaking intended functionality or breaking the build entirely.
+On the other hand, incorrect classifications as FP lead to the suppression of an actually valid warning.
 Upon examination, we find that the failed classifications can be attributed to four main reasons: \begin{enumerate} \item LLM hallucination (11/24): The LLM ignores given context and outputs a decision that is contradictory to indications available in the context.

 \item Insufficient context (11/24): Sometimes the static analysis rule is not well documented or imprecise (9/24), and other times the collected context around the warning is shallow (2/24) making the LLM decision almost arbitrary.